 Final Thoughts

-Epsom salt is an excellent natural remedy for athletes foot, and can help to reduce the swelling and itching associated with it.
-The antifungal properties of tea tree oil, peppermint oil, and lavender oil can also help to treat fungal infections while eliminating odors.
+Epsom salt is an excellent natural treatment for athletes foot, and can help to reduce the swelling and itching associated with it.
+The anti-fungal properties of tea tree oil, peppermint oil, and lavender oil can also help to treat fungal infections while reducing odors.

 It is important to remember that Epsom salt should not be used as an alternative to a doctor’s diagnosis and treatment, and if symptoms persist or worsen, it is important to seek medical attention.